International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 ### 2.2.1 State transition errors

-If a client or provider connector makes a request that results in an invalid transfer process state transition as defined by the Transfer Process Protocol, it must return an HTTP code 400 (Bad Request) with an `TransferErrorMessage` in the response body.
+If a client or provider connector makes a request that results in an invalid transfer process state transition as defined by the Transfer Process Protocol, it must return an HTTP code 400 (Bad Request) with an `TransferError` in the response body.

 ### 2.3 Authorization